loristns/Wisty.js/demos/passwords/eval.md

 > well, I do need you
 - askForDetails

-> It's seems like my password is not functionnal, it wonk log in when I try
+> It's seems like my password is not functionnal, it won't log in when I try
 - checkSpell

 > I thinked about this but it seems more complicated